spatie/sheets/README.md

 - Stores your content wherever you want (uses Laravel's filesystem component)
 - Keeps multiple collections of content (e.g. posts, pages, etc.)
 - Casts your document contents to Eloquent-like classes with accessors
+- Convention over configuration, near-0 setup if you use the defaults

 ## Installation